ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/ssl/remove_cacert.md

 # Remove CA Certificate from System Trust Store
 Root Certificate Authority (CA) certificates can and do expire.
-Typically, alternative CAs are available on the system, and often it is the case that a system package update will remove the older expired certificates (eg. the `ca-certificates` package).
+Typically, alternative CAs are available on the system, and often it is the case that a system package update will remove the older expired certificates (for example, the `ca-certificates` package).
-Though infrequent, sometimes an expired Root CA might cause issues (eg. with OpenSSL 1.0.2x) and needs to be manually removed from your server trust store.
+Though infrequent, sometimes an expired Root CA might cause issues (for example, OpenSSL 1.0.2x) and needs to be manually removed from your server trust store.
 ##  CentOS 7
 Backup the trust store
 ```bash